nanome-ai/plugin-vault/README.md

 *If you plan to use SSL authentication, add the .pem file to the current directory before Docker Build

+To generate a self signed certificate to use for local HTTPS:\
+  `openssl req -new -x509 -keyout cert.pem -out cert.pem -days 365 -nodes -subj '/CN=localhost'`

 #### Docker Usage

 To run with Docker including Gotenberg: